sleb/fed/README.md

 ### Collections

 > **Note**: The database uses a companionship-based model where missionaries are grouped by service area (2-3 per companionship).
-Companionship display names are auto-generated from assigned missionaries.
+Companionship display names are auto-generated from assigned missionary names (e.g., "Elder Smith & Elder Johnson").
 Each companionship has one shared phone number, while individual missionaries have their own email addresses.

 **users**